 Not only do dirty paws mess up the house, but they can also be a health hazard to your dog.
 Gently wipe the fur and paws with a wet cloth or in case of too much gunk, rinse your furry friend in the shower.
 Dry him thoroughly with a towel or hairdryer right after.

 If you notice signs of vomiting or appetite changes, it may be due to seasonal allergies.
-Visit your vet for medications as well as helpful tips for walking dogs in the rain.
+Book online vet consultation on Wagr to receive medications as well as helpful tips for walking dogs in the rain.

 The monsoons are a great time to experiment with new walking routes and bond with your dog.
 Stay prepared by looking up the daily weather forecast.
 This way you never have to worry about how to walk your dog in the rain!